Polynesian Cultural Center

 Visit the Polynesian Cultural Center’s state-of-the-art IMAX Theater to watch a movie that will immerse you in another world.
 Go on a Hawaiian Journey through majestic mountains, imposing volcanoes and roaring waterfalls.

 The Pageant of Long Canoes

-During the day you can witness native islanders showcase their traditional costumes and perform dances on big floating platforms in the park's central lagoon!
+This exciting presentation takes place in the park’s central lagoon.
+Watch native islanders showcase their traditional costumes and perform dances on big floating platforms.

-The Tram Tour of La'ie features the first temple built outside of the continental United States by the church of Jesus Christ of Latter-day Saints!
-Enjoy the temple's amazing architecture as you stroll through the magnificent gardens!
-You will learn more about the history and people of La'ie and also have an opportunity to stroll into the Visitor Center and witness the 10-foot replica of Thorvaldsen's famous statue "Christus."
+Take a tram tour of the town of Laie and visit the first temple built outside of the continental United States by the Church of Jesus Christ of Latter-day Saints.
+Enjoy the temple's amazing architecture as you stroll through the magnificent gardens.
+You will learn more about the history and people of Laie and also have an opportunity to see the 10-foot replica of Thorvaldsen's famous statue "Christus."